walterfreeman/phys307/notes/c.md

 with control commands that vary that order or indicate other things about the code (like line 3).
 In general, all statements that actually do something, like perform a calculation, create a variable, or display text, end with a semicolon; control commands do not.

+Remember that you compile the source code `myprogram.c` into something you can run by doing `gcc myprogram.c -o myprogram` at the Linux prompt, and run it by doing `./myprogram`.

+---

+### 2. Math and variables

 Here’s a slightly more complicated program that introduces how to do math in C:

 {% highlight C linenos %}